 This guide is presented in partnership with Delta Air Lines, which serves more international destinations out of Sea-Tac than any other airline.

 Union Coffee keeps things simple.
 The design is minimal, the entire menu fits on a little black felt board, and the inside looks like your Amazonian friend’s open one-bedroom: white walls, giant windows, and a ton of succulents.
-The music isn’t too loud, the baristas are actually nice to you, and the upstairs balcony bar is the perfect spot to post up with a mug of chai and a slice of creme fraiche coffee cake and finally finish that writing piece on great coffee shops to get work done in Seattle.
-This example is purely hypothetical and definitely not happening right now as you read this.
+The music isn’t too loud, the baristas are actually nice to you, and the upstairs balcony bar is the perfect spot to sit with a mug of chai and a slice of creme fraiche coffee cake and finally finish that piece on great coffee shops to get work done in Seattle.
+This example is purely hypothetical and definitely not happening right now as we write this.

 Preserve and Gather58 NW 85th St

 Right in the middle of a residential area where people settle down (or just settle) is Preserve and Gather, a cool coffee spot if you find yourself in Greenwood suburbia.
 But it’s also a spot worth going out of the way for.
 Not only is it decorated like a community lounge in that new high rise you wish you lived in, but they also make a mean cortado.
 Make sure you buy a jar of housemade jam to take home with you so that when you stay up all night finishing your report or whatever it is that you do for money, breakfast is taken care of - all you have to do is make toast.
 Good luck.